asadali163/NLP-Transformers/README.md

 ### NLP_Fine_Tuning_on_Custom_Data_intermediate.ipynb
 This notebook performs sentiment analysis, classifying text as positive, negative, or neutral.
 The dataset is sourced from Kaggle, and the open-source DistilBERT transformer model from Hugging Face is used.

+### NER_intermediate.ipynb
+This notebook focuses on the Named Entity Recognition (NER) task using the publicly available "CoNLL2003" dataset.
+Given that there are 8 different tags, a slightly different approach is required.
+The DistilBERT cased model is used, as NER is a case-sensitive task.